deargle-classes/security-analytics-assignments/_labs/lab-cloud-deploy-model.md

     ```

-**All routes should have a docstring**.
+- [ ] **All routes should have a docstring**.
 See
       [pep-257](https://peps.python.org/pep-0257/).
 You may write any docstring, as
       long as it's somehow route-relevant.

 ## make-request.py

 This file should use the [`requests`](https://docs.python-requests.org/en/latest/) library to
-hit your flask app routes.
+hit your flask app `predict` route.

 Complete the template below.